microsoft/playwright/docs/src/api/class-locator.md

 ### option: Locator.isHidden.timeout
 * since: v1.14
+* deprecated: This option is ignored. [`method: Locator.isHidden`] does not wait for the element to become hidden and returns immediately.
 - `timeout` <[float]>

-**DEPRECATED** This option is ignored. [`method: Locator.isHidden`] does not wait for the element to become hidden and returns immediately.

 ## async method: Locator.isVisible
 * since: v1.14